 Wednesday, November 23, 2016

-Clock out, finish your last minute shopping, pack if your heading out of town.
+Clock out, finish your last minute shopping, pack if you're heading out of town.
 The day before a holiday is always chaotic, and you are guaranteed to have a million things on your brain.
 If you are this year’s Thanksgiving host, it’s even worst.
 What am I going to cook?
 What should I cook first, and what should I save for the end?
 How will I keep it warm?
 Do I have enough food?
 The list goes on and on, and can drive you insane.
 Well don’t fret!
 Teresa has a few Thanksgiving tips to make the cooking experience just a little bit better.

 Saturday, November 19, 2016